pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 }
 ```

-Node periodically requests peer metadata from active peers upon starting, as an external process.
-The following is an illustrative example for a high-level understanding:
+Node periodically requests peer metadata from active peers after starting, as a background process.
+The following is an illustrative example:

 ```mermaid
 sequenceDiagram